-The Home Care and Assisted Living Program (HCALP) is headed by a program manager who, in addition to managing the day-to-day operations of the program, works with providers, trade associations, consumers, state agencies and county agencies to ensure that all voices are heard.
+The Home Care Program is headed by a program manager who, in addition to managing the day-to-day operations of the program, works with providers, trade associations, consumers, state agencies and county agencies to ensure that all voices are heard.

 The intent of the on-site survey is multi-focused: evaluate the quality of home care service delivery, assure that accepted health care, medical or nursing standards are practiced, clarify and evaluate compliance with home care statutes, and provide education and resource information to providers.

-A team of office administrative specialists work with the health program representatives, the nurse surveyors, program supervisors and the program manager to facilitate communications with callers, correspondence, renewals of licenses, data management, scheduling of surveys and all of HCALP program functions.
+A team of office administrative specialists work with the health program representatives, the nurse surveyors, program supervisors and the program manager to facilitate communications with callers, correspondence, renewals of licenses, data management, scheduling of surveys and all of Home Care program functions.

-If you are interested in job opportunities with the Home Care and Assisted Living Program, or other positions at the Minnesota Department of Health, visit the website:
+If you are interested in job opportunities with the Home Care Program, or other positions at the Minnesota Department of Health, visit the website: